ivy-llc/ivy/docs/partial_source/deep_dive/10_docstrings.rst

 Firstly, if the function exists in the `Array API Standard`_, the we start with the corresponding docstring as a template.
 These docstrings can be found under `spec/API_specification/array_api`_.

+Important: you should open the file in **raw** format.
+If you copy directly from the file preview on GitHub before clicking **raw**, then the newlines will **not** be copied over, and the docstring will rendering incorrectly in the online docs.

 The `Array API Standard`_ docstring for :code:`tan` is as follows:

 .. code-block:: python